-- 5.2.6 Leadership in Literacy and Numeracy - (a) A principal covered by this Collective Agreement shall be entitled to a per annum payment of \$2,000 and a further per annum payment (based on entitlement teachers only, as determined in the annual provisional staffing notice) as follows: - (i) U1 U5 school \$100 per entitlement teacher - (ii) U6 school \$80 per entitlement teacher - (iii) U 7 school and above \$60 per entitlement teacher
+- (a) A principal covered by this Agreement shall be entitled to a base per annum payment and a further per annum payment (based on entitlement teachers only, as determined in the annual provisional staffing notice).
+From 2 May 2016 the base per annum payment shall be \$2,160.
+From 2 May 2017 the base per annum payment shall be \$2,320.
+The further per annum payment shall be as follows: - (i) U1 U5 school \$100 per entitlement teacher - (ii) U6 school \$80 per entitlement teacher - (iii) U7 school and above \$60 per entitlement teacher

-These payments are in recognition of the work that principals do to lead, develop and implement programmes to increase literacy and numeracy and to implement the NZ Curriculum and/or Te Reo Maori i roto i Te Marautanga o Aotearoa.
+These payments are in recognition of the work that principals do to lead, develop and implement programmes to increase literacy and numeracy and to implement the NZ Curriculum and/or Te Reo Māori i roto i Te Marautanga o Aotearoa.
 A principal who receives this payment shall not be entitled to receive a Leadership in Realising Youth Potential payment as provided for in the Secondary Principals' Collective Agreement.
 This payment is payable fortnightly.